kieranknowles1/nixcfg/readme.md

 To update packages, run `nix flake update`.
 Most packages use the stable channel, but there is a per-package override for some packages to use master instead.

+## Options

+The following options can be set in the `configuration.nix` file, all under the `custom` key.

+- `games.enable` - Install game-related packages e.g., Steam.
+Should be `true` for any host used for gaming.
+- `nvidia.enable` - Install Nvidia drivers.
+Should be `true` for any host with an Nvidia GPU.

 ## Repository Structure

 - [hosts](hosts/) contains the configuration for each host.